notkane-tech/autoclicker/README.md

 - Add **support for clicking multiple colors**.
 - Add a **GUI** to adjust color detection dynamically.
 - Improve performance for **faster object tracking**.

----

-🔥 **Your GitHub project is now documented and ready to go!** Let me know if you need any refinements! 🚀🔥